OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Introduction

-Using \emqa{}, we then developed \oasis{} — a large-scale, multimodal, and multilingual resource for training and evaluating cultural grounding and everyday reasoning. \oasis{} encompasses real-world QAs across 18 Arab countries, providing $\sim$\textbf{0.92M} images paired with \textbf{14.8M} question–answer pairs in English, MSA, and regional dialects.
-Each image includes \textbf{four QA types}: \textit{one open-ended}, \textit{one multiple-choice} (MCQ), and \textit{two true/false} (T/F).
-Furthermore, the dataset comprises roughly \textbf{20K hours} of generated speech covering the entire corpus and \textbf{141 hours} of human recordings from a subset of the test splits.
-These support four input modalities: \textbf{text}, \textbf{speech}, \textbf{text+image}, and \textbf{speech+image}.Overall, \oasis{} provides a unique and comprehensive testbed for evaluating culturally diverse, everyday multimodal understanding, in addition to offering large-scale data splits for training.
+To address these limitations, we introduce \oasis{} (Figure \ref{fig:dataset}), a large-scale culturally grounded multimodal QA dataset for evaluating everyday visual, textual, and spoken reasoning. \oasis{} captures real-world interactions where correct answers depend on jointly reasoning over images, language, and cultural context.
+It spans multiple countries and dialects, supports diverse QA formats, and incorporates both text and speech inputs.
+To our knowledge, \oasis{} is the \textbf{\textit{first large multilingual triplet dataset}} of this scale (Table~\ref{tab:related-work}), providing a comprehensive benchmark for culturally grounded multimodal understanding.

+\textbf{Task:} We study culturally grounded spoken visual question answering -- given an everyday image and a user question provided either as text or speech, a model must produce or select a text answer grounded in both the visual scene and the relevant cultural context.
+We evaluate this task across text-only, speech-only, text+image, and speech+image setups, allowing us to distinguish reliance on language and world-knowledge priors from the use of instance-specific visual evidence.

+Constructing a dataset of this kind is inherently challenging.
+It requires collecting images that are locally relevant to each region, generating natural queries that reflect how people actually ask questions, covering multiple dialects and languages, and ensuring alignment across modalities such as text and speech.
+Naively combining existing approaches such as translating English datasets, independently adding speech to vision corpora, or curating small multilingual resources fails to preserve this alignment.
+In practice, these pipelines often lose cultural specificity, break the connection between modalities, or do not scale.

+These challenges motivate the need for a unified approach that can jointly handle localization, multimodal alignment, and quality control at scale.
+To this end, we develop \emqa{} (Figure \ref{fig:pipeline}), a language- and location-agnostic framework for constructing culturally grounded multimodal QA datasets.
+The framework integrates automated generation with human-in-the-loop validation, enabling scalable data creation while preserving cultural relevance.
+Although developed for \oasis{}, the framework is general and can be extended to new languages and regions.

+Using \emqa{}, we build \oasis{} with images curated from 18 Arab countries.
+The dataset contains $\approx$\textbf{0.92M} real images and \textbf{14.8M} QA pairs in English, MSA, and Arabic dialects.
+Each image is paired with four QA instances: one open-ended question, one multiple-choice question, and two true or false questions. \oasis{} also includes $\approx$\textbf{20K hours of voice-cloned speech} and \textbf{383 hours of human-recorded speech}.
+These resources support four input settings: \textbf{text}, \textbf{speech}, \textbf{text+image}, and \textbf{speech+image}, enabling systematic evaluation of multimodal reasoning under realistic conditions.